KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 - If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

 ### Release History

+#### v1.0.20251017114500 (2025-10-17)
+- Ensure the Anton typeface appears in the admin font dropdown and front-end critical CSS, and load it via Google Fonts.

 #### v1.0.20251017094500 (2025-10-17)
 - Integrated the Anton typeface across the theme font settings and front-end mapping so heading selections render immediately.